 The custom-mode feature in the Upgrade Utility (invoked with the

-option on the command line) allows you to override several newer default security
+option on the command line) allows you to override several default security settings.
+In

-mode allows you to replace the adapter with the latest version, if applicable.
+allows you to replace the adapter with the latest version.

-In general, using the new security defaults is highly recommended and should not cause significant issues for most PingFederate installations.
-The newer default security settings include:
+Using the security defaults should not cause significant issues for most PingFederate installations.
+The more recent default security settings include:

 - Disabling weaker cipher suites for both the SUN and LUNA Java Cryptography Extension

 (JCE) in PingFederate version 6.2 and later.
-If you want to see which cipher suites
+To see

-y) when prompted on whether to use the new defaults.
-Then, after the upgrade is complete, refer to either of the following configuration files in the new installation's <pf_install>/pingfederate/server/default/data/config-store directory:
+prompted on whether to use the new defaults.
+After the upgrade is complete, refer to

-Upgrading the OpenToken Adapter from an earlier version is also recommended and will not normally require any follow-on configuration changes.
+Upgrading the OpenToken Adapter from an earlier version doesn't normally require any follow-on configuration changes.

-- If your existing installation uses a version of the OpenToken Adapter prior to 2.3, upgrading requires minor configuration modifications in the PingFederate console and redeployment of the agent configuration file.
+- If your existing installation uses a version of the OpenToken Adapter earlier than 2.3, upgrading requires minor configuration modifications in the PingFederate console and redeployment of the agent configuration file.

-- If you are upgrading from an OpenToken version prior to 2.5.1, we recommend that you
+- If you are upgrading from an OpenToken version earlier than 2.5.1, you should

 redeploy agent configuration files, if applicable, as well as any new agent libraries